dengty1998/id2223-lab1/README.md

 **Task1**: use the code about iris flower identification provided by the course to learn how to implement the serverless ML systems.
 **Task2** : build a serverless ML system for the wine quality dataset to implement the wine quality prediction function.

 The code in this repo is **only** for Task2.
-The code of Task1 can be found in the previous link.
+The code of Task1 can be found in the previous Iris Serverless ML System repo.

 This repo is created for submission.
 Here is the related [repo](https://github.com/wenjianma/ID2223Lab1Task2) held by Wenjian.